SojebSikder/nodejs-ecommerce/README.md

 ## Features:

 - Written in Typescript
+- Authentication
+  - Login using email and password
+  - Login using google
 - Multi vendor support
   - Multiple seller can sell their products
 - Multi domain support